Our story

 We’ve been actively exploring human behaviour since 1947 in our radical, artistic, questioning institution.

-After World War I, a group of medical professionals who called themselves the Tavistock Group worked with the British Army to help soldiers who had been prisoners during the War to return to civilian life and – equally as importantly – to help their families and communities adjust to having them back.
+The roots of our work go back to the period after World War I. A group of medical professionals called the Tavistock Group worked with the British Army to help soldiers who had been prisoners during the War to return to civilian life and – equally as importantly – to help their families and communities adjust to having them back.

 1951: Optimisation of English mining teams inspires modern Organisation Development (OD)